AdobeDocs/experience-manager-65.de-DE/help/assets/camera-raw.md

 ![chlimage_1-131](assets/chlimage_1-337.png)

-*Abbildung: Optionen im Seitenbereich*
+*Abbildung: Optionen im Seitenbereich.*

 ![chlimage_1-132](assets/chlimage_1-338.png)

-*Abbildung: Verwenden Sie diese Option, um Ihre Bilder leichter zu bearbeiten*
+*Abbildung: Verwenden Sie diese Option, um Ihre Bilder leichter zu bearbeiten.*

-Nach Speichern der Änderungen in einem Camera Raw-Bild wird die neue Darstellung `AdjustedPreview.jpg` für das Bild erstellt.
-Für andere Bildtypen als Camera Raw werden die Änderungen in allen Darstellungen übernommen.
+After saving the edits to a [!DNL Camera Raw] image, a new rendition `AdjustedPreview.jpg` is generated for the image.
+For other image types except [!DNL Camera Raw], the changes are reflected in all the renditions.

 ## Best Practices, bekannte Probleme und Einschränkungen {#best-practices}